 The Sifto Salt Mine in Ontario, Canada is the largest salt mine in the world.
 At 2000 feet deep, it produces over 7 million tonnes of salt per year, ranging from 92-98% purity.
 It is these impurities which often give rock salts their grey, pink or brown hue.
 Whilst Sifto salt largely fails to meet the 97% sodium chloride requirement to be used in culinary pursuits, meaning that (like most rock salt) it is used in highway de-icing and industrial purposes, a small proportion of rock salts do make the grade, such as the somewhat infamous Himalayan Pink Salt.2, 14

-Salt Brines & Extraction
+Making Salt from Brines & Extraction

 Surprisingly, the same salt beds which give rise to this relatively impure rock salt, also give rise to the majority of what we know as table salt.
 The difference lies is in the way in which the salt is extracted.
 Rather than blasting the salt beds in their solid form, hydraulic or solution mining of salt involves pumping water beneath the earth’s surface where it will dissolve the salt deposits, forming a salt brine in the process.
 This brine is then pumped back to the surface where it will be subject to evaporation processes.14, 15

 Before drying, the brine is typically transported to a purification plant where impurities such as magnesium and calcium are removed, eventually leaving a near-pure sodium chloride crystal as the end product.14,15